Asymptotic for the rightmost zeros of Bell and Eulerian polynomials: Introduction

 Bell polynomials are sometimes called as Touchard or exponential polynomials and were studied by Ramanujan (see \cite[Chapter 3]{ber}) in his notebooks before they were introduced by Touchard \cite{tou} and Bell \cite{bel} (in fact, Bell and Touchard called them exponential polynomials because of its generating function).
 They are also call single-variable Bell polynomials to distinguish them from the $k$-variable Bell polynomials $\Be_n(x_1,\dots, x_k)$ (the single-variable case being a particular instance of the $k$-variable one: $\Be_n(x)=\Be_n(x,\dots, x)$).

-It was proved by Harper \cite{har} that the Bell polynomials have simple and non positive zeros, and that the zeros of $\Be_{n+1}$ interlaces the zeros of $\Be_n$.
+It was proved by Harper \cite{har} that the Bell polynomials have simple and non positive zeros, and that the zeros of $\Be_{n+1}$ strictly interlaces the zeros of $\Be_n$ (see Definition \ref{inter} below).
 Bell polynomials have been mainly considered in combinatorics and number theory although they have applications in probability and some other areas.